Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 1. A user flow can be repeated many times, and then users may not flow as intended afterwards.

-1. Need to keep track of new features and changes released to each platform, sometimes they provide better and native solution than your hacks.
+1. Need to keep track of new features and changes released to each platform, sometimes they provide better and native solution than your hacks. (e.g. iOS 14 Numpad key replaced time picker in some places)

 ![postit]({{site.baseurl}}/assets/medopad/postit.jpg){:class="img-responsive"}